GabrielSlima/blog/articles/clean-code-error-handling.md

     </p>
     <p>
         By Wrapping third-party APIs we are not only minimizing the depedence of out application upon them, but also making it easier to mock those calls and to add a custom desing to them.
+This also includes the possibility of throwing our own exceptions.
     </p>
+    <h3>The Null Object Desing pattern</h3>
     Good Luck XD
 </div>